Join WhatsApp Icon CAT WhatsApp Group

 CAT Geometry Formulas PDF

 CAT Geometry is one of the most important topics in the quantitative aptitude section, and it is vital to have a clear understanding of the formulas related to them.
-As mentioned earlier, there will be high weightage for this concept if you can compare the past few CAT question papers.
+If you are struggling to get an understanding getting yourself enrolled in a CAT online coaching is a better way to go.
 To help the aspirants to ace this topic, we have made a PDF containing a comprehensive list of formulas, tips, and tricks that you can use to solve Geometry questions with ease and speed.
+Along with this you could also be using our other free online resources such as CAT syllabus, college brochures, etc. to maximize your preparation.
 Click on the below link to download the CAT Geometry formulas PDF.

 Question 1